Battle on the Honeywine

 When Viserys I died in 129AC there was an immediate question over the line of succession.
 Some lords favored Aegon II as the rightful heir in the Andal custom of male ascension over female in the line of succession.
 Other lords supported Rhaenyra Targaryen, as her father's wish was that she become queen after his death.

-Just prior to this battle was the Battle in the Gullet in which both sides suffered heavy losses, including Prince Jacaerys Velaryon and his dragon, Vermax.
+Just prior to the Battle on the Honeywine was the Battle in the Gullet in which both sides suffered heavy losses, including Prince Jacaerys Velaryon and his dragon, Vermax.
 For that reason alone it was seen as a loss for the blacks.

 A fortnight later on the banks of the Honeywine in the Reach, Lord Ormund Hightower found himself caught between the forces of Lord Thaddeus Rowan and Tom Flowers, the Bastard of Bitterbridge, coming in from the northeast with a large host of mounted knights.
 From behind his retreat was cut off by Ser Alan Beesbury, Lord Alan Tarly and Lord Owen Costayne.